OllieJones/sqlite-object-cache/readme.txt

 == Installation ==

-Installing "SQLite Object Cache" can be done either by searching for "SQLite Object Cache" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:
+Installing "SQLite Object Cache" can be done either by searching for "SQLite Object Cache" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following standard steps:

 1. Download the plugin via WordPress.org
 1. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard